 - Carol Goodwin Blick (2008)

-Zacha's Bay Window Gallery offers a selection of Dorr Bothwell's works for sale as well as a growing archive for art lovers and scholars.
+Zacha's Bay Window offers a digital museum archive of Mendocino Heritage Artist Dorr Bothwell's work for art lovers and scholars.

 THE DORR BOTHWELL ARCHIVES, 1921-2001

 In 2005, the Archives of American Art's West Coast office, previously located in the Huntington Library's Virginia Steele Scott Gallery of American Art, was closed due to budget constraints.
 Fortunately, the microfilm of unrestricted material, including the Dorr Bothwell papers, 1921-2001, officially held by the Archives in Washington, D.C., remains at the Huntington Library Art Collections, 1151 Oxford Road, San Marino, CA 91108; telephone 626-405-2100.

 The Huntington Art Collections staff will continue to provide access to the unrestricted microfilm by appointment only.
 To schedule an appointment to view Dorr Bothwell's archives, call 626-405-2234.

 Before calling the Huntington Library, visit the website of the Smithsonian Archives of American Art, Smithsonian Institution Research Information System (SIRIS) and search their database for the reel numbers of the microfilm you wish to see.

 Dorr Bothwell Chronology, Tobey C. Moss Gallery

 Doris (Dorr) Hodgson Bothwell, personal history, The Journal of San Diego History, Summer 1986

 Dorr Bothwell, biography with links to images of early work, The Tobey C. Moss Gallery, 2000

 Dorr Bothwell Memorial page, The Tobey C. Moss Gallery, 2000